 - Re-write or paraphrase an historical essay or other piece of writing.
 The Essays by Francis Bacon (1561-1626) work well for high school aged students.

 - Our older three children did the SAT exams as part of university preparation & entry and they practiced timed essays using different prompts.
-They are good practice even if you don\’t plan on doing the actual exam.
-There are many places online that have examples but here are some that I remember using: SAT Writing Prompts
+The SAT has changed significantly since then but here are some we used for essay practice: SAT Essay Prompts